Jury 2024

 Cia Rinne (1973, Gothenburg) is a poet and artist.
 She studied philosophy and languages in Frankfurt, Helsinki, and Athens.
 Her work has been shown internationally in galleries and museums, most recently at Marabouparken konsthall, Stockholm.
 She is the laureate of the Prix littéraire Bernard Heidsieck-Centre Pompidou 2019.
 She also wrote the libretti Wasting my Grammar (2024), a score for Neue Vocalsolisten, and Science Frictions (2023).
 Her book sentences (2019) was shortlisted for the Prix du livre d’artiste Bob Calle.
 Rinne lives and works in Berlin.

 Deniz Utlu (1983, Hannover) is a writer and essayist.
-He received the Bavarian Book Prize for his novel Vaters Meer (2023), as well as the Alfred Döblin Prize for an excerpt from the book.
+For his novel Vaters Meer (2023), he received the Bavarian Book Prize, the LiteraTour Nord Literature Prize, and a Special Mention of the European Union Prize for Literature, as well as the Alfred Döblin Prize for an excerpt from the book.
 In 2019, the novel Gegen Morgen was published.
 His novel Die Ungehaltenen (2014) was adapted for the stage at the Maxim Gorki Theatre, Berlin.
 Utlu researches human rights at the Deutsches Institut für Menschenrechte, Berlin.
 He teaches literary writing at the Deutsches Literaturinstitut Leipzig and at the Institute of Language Arts, Vienna.
 Utlu lives and works in Berlin.

 www.denizutlu.de